While interracial couples in the U.S. are still subject to racism, data suggests that the vast majority of Americans approve of them.

 Another study referenced in the Chicago Booth Review article analyzed the behavior of 22,000 people who used a dating website in 2003.
 Researchers in this study found that most people preferred their own race, and that women exhibited stronger same-race preferences than men.

 “There’s often this idea that when two people of different races come together, that they’re running through a sea of post-racial daisies.
 Love conquers all.
-But the reality is that — and this is not to discount that they love each other, and parts of that love does involve walking through daisies — they’re still dealing with a racially stratified society,” she explained.
+But the reality is that […] they’re still dealing with a racially stratified society,” she explained.

 What Percentage of Interracial Marriages End in Divorce?

-Among its findings in 2012, Pew Research Center shared this information: “An analysis conducted a decade ago found that 10 years after they married, interracial couples had a 41% chance of separation or divorce, compared with a 31% chance among couples who married within their race, according to a study based on the 1995 National Survey of Family Growth (NSFG).”
+Pew Research Center shared this information:12 “An analysis conducted a decade ago found that 10 years after they married, interracial couples had a 41% chance of separation or divorce, compared with a 31% chance among couples who married within their race.”

 It’s worth noting that the data referenced here is from decades ago.
-It’s also worth noting that a subsequent study found that the marriages most vulnerable to divorce involved white women and non-white men (with the exception of white women married to Hispanic white men).
+And a subsequent study found that the marriages most vulnerable to divorce involved white women and non-white men (with the exception of white women married to Hispanic white men).

 Additionally, it found that there’s little to no difference in divorce rates among couplings of white men and non-white women.
 In fact, marriages between white men and Black women are less likely to end in divorce by the 10th year of marriage than marriages between white men and white women.